benaumuller/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Hello, here are some of my past coding Projects
 ---